NicosNicolaou16/SampleComposeWithHiltAndRoom/README.md

 # Sample Compose With Hilt and Room
-The project is a test project that implements and test JetPack Compose with Hilt and Room Database
+The project is a test project that implements and test JetPack Compose with Hilt and Room Database.

 # This Project contains:
 Compose <br />